isomerpages/moe-canossacatholic/_departments/Physical Education.md

 *   <b><u>A</u></b> dventurous,
 *   <b><u>C</u></b> ourageous and
 *   <b><u>E</u></b> mpowered Leaders through Sports

 Through PACE, all CCPS students would be nurtured into young people who are future ready, fit and healthy in body and strong in mind.
 They will

 *   Build their emotional resilience and mental and physical perseverance so that they will have the energy and spirit to keep trying no matter how hard the odds may be; and
 *   Learn to make decisions and take responsible risks as part of character formation

-Click **[here](https://staging.d2nutevx25vdua.amplifyapp.com/flagship-programmes/learning-for-life-programme-p-a-c-e-at-ccps)** for details on **Learning for Life Programme P.A.C.E @ CCPS**.
+Click **[here](https://staging.d2nutevx25vdua.amplifyapp.com/flagship-programmes/learning-for-life-programme-p-a-c-e-at-ccps)** for details on <b>Learning for Life Programme P.A.C.E @ CCPS</b>.

 **<font size=5>PE Curriculum</font>**